 Perhaps the most eye-catching feature, though, is the aesthetics.
 New colors include Bright White, California Blue, Hot Rod Burst, Speed Green Metallic and more – all of which make this cohort of contemporary axes one of the most exciting Fender drops of recent years.

-Read on for a full breakdown of Fender’s latest Aerodyne Special instruments, which will be available this October.
+Read on for a full breakdown of Fender’s latest Aerodyne Special instruments, which are all available now.

 Fender Aerodyne Special Stratocaster – $1,299